rishabh941/E-learning-/README.md

-# Thinkly
+# Learnify

-Thinkly is a comprehensive educational platform designed to provide a seamless learning experience for students and educators.
+Learnify is a comprehensive educational platform designed to provide a seamless learning experience for students and educators.
 It facilitates learning, collaboration, and resource sharing through an intuitive and feature-rich interface.

 ## Technology Stack